VOLTTRON/volttron/services/core/SQLHistorian/README.md

 protection

 ## Common Configurations
-All SQLHistorians support a minimum of two parameters
+All SQLHistorians support two parameters
 1. connection - This is a mandatory parameter with type indicating the type of sql historian (ex. mysql, sqlite, etc.) and params containing the connection parameters specific to the connecting database type.